-Lube points 2 & 4, as shown in the Lubrication Chart (Table 5.1), require removal of the indicated drain plugs and, by using a measuring cup, to collect and measure the amount of SHC624 oil that drains out.
-The specified amount of oil must be added to the gear motor/housing (after the drain plug has been reinstalled), using a supplied funnel to pour new oil into the fill/vent plug opening.
-The addition of oil requires the use of an appropriate filling utensil.
-Use of a modified level stick will NOT correctly gauge the appropriate amount of oil that is present in the gear housings.
+Lube points 1 and 2, shown in the Lubrication Chart (see Table 4-1), require removal of the indicated drain plugs and collecting/measuring the amount of SHC-624 drain oil using measuring cup.
+The specified amount of oil must be added to the gear motor/housing (after installing the drain plug) via the fill/vent plug opening using supplied funnel.
+Addition of the oil requires use of an appropriate filling utensil.
+Use of a modified level stick will not correctly gauge the appropriate amount of oil in the gear housings.

-Table 4.1: Lubrication Chart
+Table 4-1: Lubrication Chart